publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch19/m__us_usc_t21_s1401.md

     (b) __Information__

-    The Food and Drug Administration shall use the computerized data management systems placed into effect under subsection (a)(1) of this section to prepare a summary of—
+    The Food and Drug Administration shall use the computerized data management systems placed into effect under subsection (a)(1) to prepare a summary of—

         (1)